Ronaldo Damus

-Ronaldo Damus (born 12 September 1999) is a Haitian footballer who plays as a forward for USL Championship club Birmingham Legion, on loan from GIF Sundsvall, and the Haiti national team.
+Ronaldo Damus (born 12 September 1999) is a Haitian footballer who plays as a forward for USL Championship club Birmingham Legion and the Haiti national team.

 Career

 Club

 Damus has played in the USL League One for North Texas SC.
 Damus signed for USL Championship club Orange County SC ahead of the 2021 season.
 On March 17, 2022, Orange County announced that they had transferred Damus to Allsvenskan club GIF Sundsvall.

 In 2024 with Colorado Springs Switchbacks, Damus led the team in goals en route to winning the 2024 USL Championship Final.
 In December 2024, it was announced that Sundsvall would be loaning Damus to Birmingham Legion in the USL Championship's Eastern Conference for the 2025 season.

+In January 2026, Birmingham Legion announced they had signed Damus for the 2026 season.

 International

 Damus has played internationally for Haiti at the youth and senior levels.